Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemLow AND MyUnit is
+IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemLow AND MyUnit is Pioneer THE IF THEN
-IF THEN
 IF THEN
 IF THEN